vivalinda/customer-evaluation/README.md

 # vivalinda-evaluation

 ## First Commit
-Designed to Use in IPAD or Table with same resolution
+Designed to Use in IPAD or Tablet with same resolution

 > Give Customers the power to evaluate their store experiece